plone/training/reusable.rst

 Making our package reusable
 ===========================

+In this part you will:

+* Add Permissions

+Topics covered:

+* Permissions

 The package contains some problems.

 * No permission settings, Users can't customize who and when users can vote